DevEclipse1/luabox/README.md

 ---

+---

+## SD card setup

+- For the firmware to work, you need a SD card connected to the ESP32, and you need to create some folders
+- Create a folder called **games** (the .lua games you will see in the main menu) and **assets** (for images, gifs, data)

+---

 ## Contributing
 - Fork the repo and create your own games or improvements.
 - Keep the project name **LuaBox** intact in your forks.